Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Introduction

 Note that in the real case, every function $f$ for which $f'$ is continuous is automatically strictly differentiable, as can be seen easily by applying the mean value theorem.
 One way to look at it is that strict differentiation is a form of continuous differentiation where (consequences of) the mean value theorem are already built into the definition.

 More recently, Bertram, Gl\"ockner and Neeb \cite{ber-glo-nee-04} developed a more general framework for differential calculus.
 When restricted to functions of one variable over ultrametric fields, their notion is equivalent to strict differentiation (see Section 6 of \cite{ber-glo-nee-04} for a comparison).
+There are also some differentiability results in the $C$-minimal setting, in Section 5 of \cite{kaz}.

 When using the stronger concept of strict differentiation, one can recover a number of the results that are foundational in real analysis.
 For example, a function that has nonzero strict derivative around a point $x_0$, will be injective on some neighborhood of $x_0$.
 However, some fundamental problems remain.
 For instance, the strictly differentiable function